 Visitor replay tools have been around for a while and they have proven their value in the conversion industry.
 In this article, I will examine some of the things you should be doing with these tools before revealing the elusive HotJar integration solutions to tag recordings with your split test variations for two of our partner testing tools, VWO and Optimizely.
 Being able to easily identify and analyze your variation recordings can not only help identify issues with your test variants, but it can also help with test analysis and ideation for future CRO tests.

-Article Summary: For People in a Hurry
+Article Summary: For People in a Hurry for a website heat mapping & session recording tool.

 Click here to check them out!